Evil Does not Exist (2023) Silver Lion | Venice Film Festival 2023

 Dir/Wri: Ryusuke Hamaguchi | Cast: Hitoshi Omika, Ryo Nishikawa, Ryuji Kosaka, and Ayaka Shibutani | Japan Drama 115′

-Japanese auteur Ryusuke Hamaguchi comes to Venice Film Festival this year with another weirdly serene thriller spiked by a steely sense of humour.
+Japanese auteur Ryusuke Hamaguchi came to Venice Film Festival last year with another weirdly serene thriller spiked by a steely sense of humour.

 Evil Does not Exist – his first feature since winning the best international film Oscar with Drive My Car last year – follows Takumi and his little daughter Hana, who live in the remote village of Mizubiki, fairly close to Tokyo but miles from the hubbub of the big city, where they enjoy a modest existence according to the seasons, like generations before them.